Monesco/chatandcode-frontend/README.md

-Chat&Code
+#Chat&Code
-Chat&Code is a full-stack web application built with React on the frontend and Express with SQLite on the backend.
+##Chat&Code is a full-stack web application built with React on the frontend and Express with SQLite on the backend.
 It provides a user-friendly chat interface where users can create an account, log in, and communicate via chat.
 The app uses Chakra UI for styling, ensuring a consistent and modern design.

-author: Matheus Siqueira
+###Author: Matheus Siqueira

-Project Structure
+-Project Structure

--Backend
+###Backend
 ```
 chatandcode-backend/
 ├── config/